BasurmanArtur/100-days-of-code/log.md

 **Today's Progress**: Today I tried to create a plot that puts in relation average age of human samples and distance from an arbitrary point on the map.
 Found out that there's no analogue of ```geom_smooth()``` from R in Python.
 So tomorrow I will download ggplot for Python.

 **Thoughts:** More I dive into coding more I understand how much more I have to learn and understand.
 But I'm excited to continue my path!

+### Day 18: March 24, 2020

+**Today's Progress**: I found out that ggplot is only for Python 3.6, but I also discovered that I can do a lot of stuff I want with Seaborn.
+I also read some interesting tutorials on how to work with Excel tables.

+**Thoughts:** I'd like to learn further about Seaborn, it seems to be a powerful data visualization instrument.